vedro-universe/vedro-docs/docs/solutions/self-hosted-telemetry.md

+import Link from '@site/src/components/Link';

 # Vedro Telemetry

-[vedro-telemetry](https://pypi.python.org/pypi/vedro-telemetry/) is an external Vedro plugin that enables saving telemetry events to your own **self-hosted** server.
+<Link to="https://pypi.python.org/pypi/vedro-telemetry/">vedro-telemetry</Link> is an external Vedro plugin that enables saving telemetry events to your own **self-hosted** server.

 It's useful for teams with multiple projects to monitor and analyze their test suites across different projects in a centralized manner.
 By collecting telemetry data, teams can gain insights into test performance and detect areas that need improvement.